 - Between the old and new series of Doctor Who, an offscreen conflict called the Last Great Time War occurred between the Time Lords and the Daleks, with a horde of various Eldritch Abominations emerging from the crossfire.
 It ended with the Doctor somehow erasing both sides from the universe.
 It later turned out that several million Daleks survived in a prison ship called the Genesis Ark, but that's still a fraction of the ten million ship fleet that fought the Time Lords.
 Later, Rassilon and the Time Lords attempt to escape - in a way that would unleash the aforementioned abominations and eventually destroy the universe, forcing the Doctor to stop them all over again.
 The few surviving Daleks built mini-empires that were defeated one by one, until one small group actually won an encounter with The Doctor and rebuilt into a galactic power.

-- In Angel and Buffy the Vampire Slayer, the Old Gods were overthrown long ago and supplanted by humanity.
-It's really driven home when an Old God returns in Angel only to find her armies long dead and crumbling to dust while her own replacement body can't withstand her own power.
+- In Angel and Buffy the Vampire Slayer, the Old Ones were overthrown long ago and supplanted by humanity.
+It's really driven home when an Old One returns in Angel only to find her armies long dead and crumbling to dust while her own replacement body can't withstand her own power.
 The sight of a Lovecraftian horror beaten down by time, trapped in a human shell with only a fraction of her former power, and utterly alone without a purpose in life is rather sad.

 - Babylon 5's Myth Arc involved a cyclic conflict between the two oldest and greatest powers in the galaxy, the Vorlons and the Shadows, along with their younger proxies.
 Partway into the fourth season, this conflict is resolved, with the Vorlons and Shadows traveling Beyond the Rim to live with the First Ones, most of whom had previously done the same millions of years earlier.
 The remaining two seasons of the show center on the younger races' efforts to grow on their own and deal with their own issues.
 The producer, J. Michael Straczynski, likened it to a family having Parental Issues on a galactic level.